Three years full-time.

 112 UCAS tariff points (or above)

-- 100% student satisfaction in the National Student Survey in 2018 and seven out of the last eight years.
+- 100% student satisfaction in the National Student Survey in 2019 and nine out of the last ten years.

 - 2nd in UK for History in The Guardian University Guide 2020 subject rankings.